 It’s possible to get better fuel economy than the 2018 Hyundai Elantra, but those options are few.

 The 2018 Hyundai Elantra is relatively fuel-efficient but won’t keep pace with class leaders.

 According to the EPA, most Elantra sedans will manage 28 mpg city, 37 highway, 32 combined with a 2.0-liter inline-4 and 6-speed automatic.
 That’s good enough for an 8 out of 10 on our green scale.
 (Read more about how we rate cars.)

 Elantra SE models don’t have as many features and are rated separately at 29/38/33 mpg.
 Elantra Eco models manage slightly better fuel economy, but require a tempered right foot to keep the 1.4-liter off boost, and earn a 32/40/35 mpg rating by the EPA.
-Elantra Sport sedans are rated at 22/30/25 mpg.
+Elantra Sport sedans fall hard from the perch and are rated at 22/30/25 mpg.

 Automatic-equipped hatchbacks are rated at 24/32/27 mpg, while manual-equipped sport hatchbacks are 22/29/25 mpg, according to the EPA.